biothings/biothings.api/docs/doc/single_source_tutorial.rst

 Configure Elasticsearch
 +++++++++++++++++++++++

-To configure Elasticsearch, execute the following commands as su (this guide was created on Ubuntu 16.04, the exact location of elasticsearch.yml may vary in other platforms).
+To configure Elasticsearch, execute the following commands as su:

 .. code-block:: bash

     echo 'http.enabled: True' >> /etc/elasticsearch/elasticsearch.yml
     echo 'network.host: "0.0.0.0"' >> /etc/elasticsearch/elasticsearch.yml

+.. note:: This guide was created using Ubuntu 16.04, the exact location of elasticsearch.yml may vary in other platforms.

 PharmGKB Gene
 ^^^^^^^^^^^^^